Cubs vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .333 with a double, a triple, a home run, four walks and six RBI.
+- Yelich hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .409 with a double, a triple, a home run, three walks and six RBI.

 Yelich Recent Games